sigstore/sigstore-js/packages/client/README.md

   * `tufCachePath` `<string>`: Absolute path to the directory to be used for caching downloaded TUF metadata and targets.
 Defaults to a directory named "sigstore-js" within the platform-specific application data directory.

-### utils

-The `utils` object contains a few internal utility functions.
-These are exposed to support the needs of specific `sigstore-js` consumers but should **NOT** be considered part of the stable public interface.

 ## CLI

 The `sigstore-js` library comes packaged with a basic command line interface